 The author was a professional engineer working in the fields of the space shuttle, naval battleships, nuclear power plants, computer hardware and software, artificial intelligence, and semiconductor chips.
-After retiring from his work, he started to self-study and research internal medicine with an emphasis on the exploration of various biomarker relationships and the prevention of metabolic disorder-induced chronic diseases.
-Since 2010, he utilized the disciplines learned from 7 different universities along with various work experiences to formulate his current medical research work during the past 13 years.
+After his retirement, he started to self-study and research internal medicine with an emphasis on biomarker relationships exploration and disease prevention.
+Since 2010, he has utilized the disciplines learned from 7 different universities along with various work experiences to formulate his current medical research work during the past 13 years.

-One thing he discovered in engineering and medicine, we frequently seek answers, illustrations, or explanations for the relationships between the input variable (force applied on a structure or cause of a disease) and output variable (deformation of a structure or symptom of a disease).
-However, the multiple relationships between input and output could be expressed with many different matrix formats of $1 \times 1$ , $1 \times n$ , $m \times 1$ , or $m \times n$ ( $m \times n$ ) or $m \times n$ ( $m \times n$ ) or $m \times n$ ( $m \times n$ ).
-In addition to these described mathematical complications, the output resulting from one or more inputs can also become an input of another output, i.e. a symptom of certain causes can become a cause of another different symptom.
+In engineering and medicine, he discovered that we frequently seek answers, illustrations, or explanations for the relationships between the input variable (force applied on a structure or cause of a disease) and output variable (deformation of a structure or symptom of a disease).
+However, the multiple relationships between input and output could be expressed with many different matrix formats of 1×1 , $1 \times n$, $m \times 1$, or $m \times n$ ($m \times n$) means different multiple variables).
+In addition to these described mathematical complications, the output resulting from one or more inputs can also become an input of another output, which is a symptom of certain causes that can become a cause of another different symptom.
 This phenomenon is a complex scenario with "chain effects".
-Engineering and biomedical complications are fundamentally mathematical problems that correlate or conform with many inherent physical laws or principles.
+In fact, engineering and biomedical complications are fundamentally mathematical problems that correlate or conform with many inherent physical laws or principles.

-Over the past 13 years, in his medical research work, he has encountered more than 100 different sets of biomarkers with almost equal amounts of cause/input variables versus symptom/output variables.
+Over the past 13 years, in his medical research, he has encountered more than 100 different sets of biomarkers with almost equal amounts of cause/input variables versus symptom/output variables.
 For example, food and exercise influence both body weight and glucose level, where persistent high glucose can result in diabetes.
 When diabetes combines with hypertension (high blood pressure) and hyperlipidemia (high blood lipids), it can cause cardiovascular diseases.
 Furthermore, obesity and diabetes are also linked with various kinds of cancers.
 These multiple sets of biomedical input versus output have been researched by the author using different tools he has learned from academic fields of mathematics, physics, computer science, and engineering.